-UPDATE 1-Northern Trust to set up EU bank in Luxembourg ahead of Brexit
+UPDATE 2-Northern Trust to set up EU bank in Luxembourg ahead of Brexit

 The Grand Duchy is one of the EU's biggest centres for listing funds and has already attracted M&G Investments, part of UK insurer Prudential, which plans to launch a range of Luxembourg-based funds.

-But rival Dublin is also competing hard to attract firms in the asset management sector.
+Dublin is also competing hard to attract firms in the asset management sector.

 Competition between financial centres has prompted the EU's securities regulator to set out guidance to stop national regulators offering light-touch licensing deals.